Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Divisors.md

 }

 /*
-Check whether a number has exactly three distinct factors or not?
-According to property of perfect square, “Every perfect square(x^2) always have only odd numbers of factors“ If the square root of given number(say x^2) is prime then it must have exactly three distinct factors i.e,
-1) A number 1 of course.
-2) Square root of a number i.e., x(prime number).
-3) Number itself i.e., x^2.

  Counting tne number of the divisors of number
  2^4 has 5 divisors 2^0, 2^1...2^4, p^n has n+1 divisors for any p prime number
  what about not prime number n = p1^a * p1^b  , it's (a+1) * (b+1)